Can CCL19 Predict Chronic Lyme Disease Symptoms?

 What Is PTLDS?

-Post-Treatment Lyme Disease Syndrome is characterized by ongoing symptoms such as:
+Post-Treatment Lyme Disease Syndrome is characterized by ongoing symptoms following treatment for Lyme disease.

 - Fatigue